Quochuy0612/UdacityCloudDevOpsEngineer-CapstoneProject/README.md

-# Cloud DevOps Engineer Capstone Project
+# Cloud DevOps Engineer Capstone

 This project represents the successful completion of the last final Capstone project and the Cloud DevOps Engineer Nanodegree at Udacity.